Magnite, Inc. research snapshot

 Mean-reversion setup

-If MGNI overshoots to the $14 to $15 area without a fundamental deterioration in CTV demand or publisher churn, price action near prior support combined with improving RSI readings may offer a risk-reward entry for a tactical bounce.
+If MGNI overshoots to the $14 to $15 area without a fundamental deterioration in CTV demand or publisher churn, price action near prior support combined with improving momentum readings may offer a risk-reward entry for a tactical bounce.

 Do not average down without a defined maximum loss rule because high-beta ad tech stocks can gap on Google policy changes, macro ad spending data, or quarterly results.